Lincoln Financial Field: 2026 FIFA World Cup

+Inside Lincoln Financial Field during a match between Cote D'Ivoire and Ecuador at the 2026 FIFA World Cup.

-Lincoln Financial Field will host matches during the 2026 FIFA World Cup, making it one of the eleven selected U.S. venues.
-During the event, the stadium will be temporarily renamed to "Philadelphia Stadium" in accordance with FIFA's policy on corporate sponsored names.
-The stadium will host six matches: five group stage matches and one Round of 16 match on Independence Day.
+Lincoln Financial Field hosted six matches during the 2026 FIFA World Cup, making it one of the eleven selected United States venues.
+During the event, the stadium was temporarily renamed to "Philadelphia Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium hosted five group stage matches and one Round of 16 match on Independence Day.